HL7/fhir-qi-core/input/pages/index.md

 1. Documentation that a specific activity was not performed for a given reason (e.g. [MedicationRequest example negative a specific code](MedicationRequest-negation-example-code.html))
 2. Documentation that none of the activities in a given value set were performed for a given reason (e.g. [MedicationRequest example negating a value set](MedicationRequest-negation-example.html))

-Each of the negation profiles provides an example illustrating both types of negative statement.
+Each of the negation profiles provides an example illustrating both types of negative statements.

 QI-Core defines the following profiles specifically for representing negation rationale: